 I hold a certificate of completion of staff development.
 Is this equivalent to the CLAD certificate?

 No. The Certificate of Staff Development does not authorize ELD in a departmentalized setting at elementary, middle, or high school, including middle or high school level ELD courses or instruction where students are pulled out of a self-contained classroom at the elementary level and grouped for ELD.
-Please refer to the Administrator's Assignment Manual [PDF] for additional information.

 May a certificate of completion of staff development holder provide instruction in a classroom composed of only ELS?